 Appropriate academic support is provided to help students to improve their performance on future assessment tasks and may include referral to study skills services.

-If assessment tasks for a particular student or Flight Assessments are necessary to resolve any doubt about the students’ performance in the course, approval by the Head of Operations or designate is required.
+If assessment tasks for a particular student or Flight Assessments are necessary to resolve any doubt about the students’ performance in the course, approval by the Head of Training Operations or designate is required.

 Remedial and/or supplementary assessment is conducted using assessment tasks either identical to those used in the first assessment or demonstrably similar.
-Remedial Flight Sorties are being planned with consultation with relevant Flight Instructors and Head of Operations or designate.
+Remedial Flight Sorties are being planned with consultation with relevant Flight Instructors and Head of Training Operations or designate.

 The criteria for successful remedial assessment tasks are provided in writing to staff and students, in the 10 hour Flight training plan and are consistent with the Competency based Assessment criteria applied to the initial Flight or Ground School Theory assessment.